Yu-AngCheng/Mahjong-AI/README.md

-# Mahjong-bot-C-
+# Mahjong-AI (based on C++)
-Class project of Programming Practice in C++(2020 Spring, Peking University), written by me, Zi-Xin and Shu-Rui.
+Class project of Programming Practice in C++(2020 Spring, Peking University), written by me, Zi-Xin Zeng and Shu-Rui Wang.

 Follows rules of Chinese-Standard-Mahjong, see https://wiki.botzone.org.cn/index.php?title=Chinese-Standard-Mahjong for rules.